 Louisiana's Car Accident Laws

 Louisiana state laws contain a few issues that drivers should know before engaging in any type of legal battle.
 First, the statute of limitations for personal injury claims is much shorter in Louisiana than most other states .
 Injured plaintiffs in any type of personal injury situation only have one year from the date of an injury, or the date of discovery of an injury, to file a lawsuit.
 It’s crucial to act quickly after a car accident to have the best chance of securing compensation for your damages.

 Louisiana also follows a pure comparative negligence law .
 Many states use a modified comparative negligence law that allows plaintiffs to secure compensation for damages for which they are partially at fault, up to 50%.
 Louisiana’s pure comparative negligence law instead allows plaintiffs to secure compensation even if they are 99% at fault for an accident – they would simply secure 1% of the claimed amount.

-Louisiana’s pure comparative negligence law highlights another important reason for hiring an attorney: The average person may not know how to fight a claim of partial fault.
+Louisiana’s pure comparative negligence law highlights another important reason for hiring a car accident attorney: The average person may not know how to fight a claim of partial fault.
 Handling such a case requires extensive knowledge of state laws, evidence gathering, and testimony from eyewitnesses and possibly even expert witnesses.
 If a vehicle defect causes an accident, a lawyer can help navigate the subsequent product liability claim against the manufacturer.
-Some car accident cases wind up involving multiple defendants, cross claims, counterclaims, and many other situations best left to trained attorneys.
+Some car accident cases wind up involving multiple defendants, cross claims, counterclaims, and many other situations best left to trained car accident attorneys.